All Episodes

 So you like those special beers.

-I would just like to get to a point where the bleeding stops and the firing stops, and that people's incomes sta stabilize and that they don't have to bear the burden and pay the price because of stupid management that was running the company or marketing people that are out of touch with who their customer base is.
+I would just like to get to a point where the bleeding stops and the firing stops and that people's incomes stabilize and that they don't have to bear the burden and pay the price because of stupid management that was running the company or marketing people that are out of touch with who their customer base is.

 By the way, and all these companies have this.

-Uh all right, eight hundred nine four one Sean, our number if you want to be a part of the program.
+All right, 800-941-Sean, our number, if you want to be a part of the program.

-All right, want to get better at shooting without spending money on ammo, time at the range.
+All right, want to get better at shooting without spending money on ammo, time at the range?

-Well, you're gonna love the military technology that is Mantis X. Ninety-four percent of shooters, you'll improve within twenty minutes using this technology of Mantis X. Now Mantis X is an at home training system that you use and with your own gun, and it's called dry fire practice.
+Well, you're going to love the military technology that is Mantis X. 94% of shooters, you'll improve within 20 minutes using this technology of Mantis X.

 The best shooters in the world do this all the time.

-It's high tech, it's simple to use, though.
+It's simple to use, though.

 You'll get real-time feedback on your shooting technique.

-You attach it to your gun, you connect it to your phone with an app, and you're good to go.
+You connect it to your phone with an app, and you're good to go.

 It's that simple.

-You can use it at home at the range, and by the way, the Marines use it.
+And by the way, the Marines use it.

 The Army uses it.